-- (a) Terms of Restricted Shares and Bonus Shares Generally.
-Restricted Shares and Bonus Shares awarded by the Compensation Committee shall not require payment of any consideration by Participants, except as otherwise determined by the Compensation Committee in its sole discretion. - (b) Restricted Shares and Bonus Shares shall comply with the following terms and conditions: - (i) Vesting.
-Any Awards of Restricted Shares shall vest in accordance with a vesting schedule to be specified by the Compensation Committee.
-Except (A) with respect to grants to the Company's non-employee directors, or (B) as vesting may be accelerated pursuant to the terms of the Plan, such restrictions shall not fully terminate prior to three years after the Date of Grant.
-Bonus Shares shall be fully vested when granted. - (ii) Stockholder Rights.
-Unless otherwise determined by the Compensation Committee in its sole discretion, a Participant shall have all rights of a stockholder as to the Restricted Shares and Bonus Shares awarded to such Participant, including the right to receive dividends and the right to vote in accordance with the Company's Certificate of Incorporation, subject to the restrictions set forth in the Plan and the applicable Agreement. - (iii) Dividends and Distributions.
-Any shares of Common Stock or other securities of the Company received by a Participant as a result of a stock distribution to holders of Restricted Shares or as a stock dividend on Restricted Shares shall be subject to the same restrictions as such Restricted Shares or Bonus Shares and all references to Restricted Shares or Bonus Shares hereunder shall be deemed to include such shares of Common Stock or other securities. - (iv) Additional Terms and Conditions.
+(a) Terms of Restricted Shares and Bonus Shares Generally.
+Restricted Shares and Bonus Shares awarded by the Compensation Committee shall not require payment of any consideration by Participants, except as otherwise determined by the Compensation Committee in its sole discretion.

+- (b) Restricted Shares and Bonus Shares shall comply with the following terms and conditions: - (i) Vesting.
+Any Awards of Restricted Shares or Bonus Shares shall vest in accordance with a vesting schedule to be specified by the Compensation Committee. - (ii) Stockholder Rights.
+Unless otherwise determined by the Compensation Committee in its sole discretion, a Participant shall have all rights of a stockholder as to the Restricted Shares and Bonus Shares awarded to such Participant, including the right to receive dividends (subject to the following paragraph) and the right to vote in accordance with the Company's Certificate of Incorporation, subject to the restrictions set forth in the Plan and the applicable Agreement. - (iii) Dividends and Distributions.
+Any shares of Common Stock or other securities of the Company received by a Participant as a result of a stock distribution to holders of Restricted Shares or as a stock dividend or dividend equivalent on Restricted Shares or with respect to a Bonus Share Award shall be subject to the same restrictions as the underlying Award (and shall not be paid unless and until the underlying Award is vested), and all references to such Award shall be deemed to include such shares of Common Stock, dividend, dividend equivalent, or other securities. - (iv) Additional Terms and Conditions.
 Each Restricted Share and Bonus Share granted or offered for sale hereunder shall be subject to such additional terms and conditions not inconsistent with the Plan as are prescribed by the Compensation Committee and set forth in the applicable Agreement. - (c) Unvested Restricted Shares.
-Unless otherwise determined by the Compensation Committee in its sole discretion, upon termination of a Participant's employment or service with the Company and its Subsidiaries, all Restricted Shares granted or sold to such Participant that have not theretofore vested (and that do not vest by reason of such termination of employment) shall terminate and be canceled without any payment therefor.
+Unless otherwise determined by the Compensation Committee in its sole discretion, upon termination of a Participant's employment or service with the Company and its Subsidiaries, all Restricted Shares granted or sold to such Participant that have not theretofore vested (and that do not vest by reason of such termination of employment as may be provided in an Agreement or as determined by the Committee) shall terminate and be canceled without any payment therefor.